Multiple businesses under a company vs new company for a new business?

 And costs for setting up the new company? we'll discuss those next.

-There are legal and accounting costs for setting up another company.
+Yes, there are legal and accounting costs for setting up another company.

 The cost of setting up multiple companies is one reason why many choose to have multiple businesses run under one company.

-Each company has its own legal personality (can sue and be sued) so will need its own legal agreements and own tax return.
+And because each company has its own legal personality (can sue and be sued) so will need its own legal agreements and own tax return.

 This can get expensive.